Having more fun than a human being should be allowed to have Rush Limbos serving humanity, executing assigned host duties flawlessly, zero mistakes.

 And since that time, President Obama has mandated that the Pope give away birth control pills and practically perform abortions.

-That's what I said.
+Practically said, that's what I said.

 There have been congressional hearings on whether or not the president has the right to mandate such things, and he does not.

-It's not, he's violating the Constitution.
+It's not, it's violating the Constitution.

-And in those congressional hearings, women ran out, claiming they were not allowed to speak as the Republicans led by Daryl Issa wanted to take away their pills.
+And in those congressional hearings, women ran out, claiming they were not allowed to speak as the Republicans led by Daryl Issa wanted to take away their pills, which nobody has ever said since January 7th they wanted to do.

 The Butts sisters are safe.

-And then there is this story from the Cybercamp's news service.
+And then there is this story from the CyberCamps News Service.

-Here's February 29th Leap Day.
+Here's February 29th leap day.

-A Georgetown University co-ed told Representative Nancy Pelosi's hearing that the women in her law school program are having so much sex they are going broke buying birth control pills.
+A Georgetown University co-ed told Representative Nancy Pelosi's hearing that the women in her law school program are having so much sex, they are going broke buying birth control pills.

-Speaking at a hearing held by Pelosi to tout Obama's mandate that virtually every health insurance plan cover the full cost of contraception and abortion-inducing products.
+Speaking at a hearing held by Pelosi to tout Obama's mandate that virtually every health insurance plan cover the full cost of contraception and abortion-inducing products, Georgetown law student Sandra Fluke said that it's too expensive to have sex in law school without mandated insurance coverage.

-Can you imagine if you're her parents?
+Can you imagine if you're her parents how proud of Sandra Fluke you would be?

 40% of the female students at Georgetown Law reported to us, said Sandra Flake, that they struggled financially as a result of this policy.